vesko-vujovic/vesko-vujovic.github.io/content/posts/spark-union-performance-killer.md

 ---

-# The Problem: Union Isn't as Simple as it Seems
+# The Problem: Union function isn't as Simple as it Seems

 Picture this: You have a large dataset that you need to process in different ways, so you: